AriFordsham/GHCWiki/shared-libraries.md

 (3) stage2/ghc-inplace is linked statically.

+(4) Cabal packages installed outside the system locations are static only.

 This is attractive, but there are some drawbacks:

 - we still need to build a distribution that uses shared libs.
 Presumably we have to build both shared and static libs then.
 - the testsuite needs to build binaries against the shared libs for testing, without installing GHC.
 - we want the GHC binary in a shared-library installation to be dynamically linked, not statically linked.
+- if there are some static-only libraries on the system, then all packages must have static versions, because dynamic linking is all-or-nothing in GHC.

 ## 2. Dynamic linking